Search

 Mounting the speakers securely was another key step.
 The cathedral’s plaster and concrete walls required special attention to make sure the system was installed both safely and discreetly.
 We worked with Saint Elmo’s Fire Rigging, experts in high-level installations, to ensure the speakers were anchored properly without compromising the integrity of the building.

-What’s Next: The First Full-Service Test
+Preparing for the First Full-Service Test

 Your Space Deserves The Best Sound - We Can Help